Heat wave grips US West amid fear of a new, hotter normal

 Nick Nauslar, a meteorologist with the National Interagency Fire Center, told state officials this week that nearly 80% of Idaho is in drought and the rest will likely experience it in the coming months.
 He said Idaho had its second-driest spring in the last 126 years.

-Associated Press journalists Olga R. Rodriguez in San Francisco; John Antczak in Los Angeles; Thomas Peipert in Denver; and Matthew Brown in Billings, Montana; Keith Ridler in Boise, Idaho; Brittany Peterson in Denver contributed to this report.
+Associated Press journalists Olga R. Rodriguez in San Francisco; John Antczak and Christopher Weber in Los Angeles; Thomas Peipert and Brittany Peterson in Denver; Matthew Brown in Billings, Montana; and Keith Ridler in Boise, Idaho, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.